hyperledger/fabric/docs/source/couchdb_tutorial.rst

 If your chaincode installation and instantiation uses the Hyperledger Fabric Node SDK, the JSON index files can be located in any folder as long as it conforms to this `directory structure <https://fabric-sdk-node.github.io/tutorial-metadata-chaincode.html>`__.
-During the chaincode installation using the client.installChaincode() API, include the attribute (``metadataPath``) in the `installation request <https://fabric-sdk-node.github.io/global.html#ChaincodeInstallRequest>`__.
+During the chaincode installation using the ``client.installChaincode()`` API, include the attribute (``metadataPath``) in the `installation request <https://fabric-sdk-node.github.io/global.html#ChaincodeInstallRequest>`__.
 The value of the metadataPath is a string representing the absolute path to the directory structure containing the JSON index file(s).

-Alternatively, if you are using the :doc:`peer-commands` to install and instantiate the chaincode, then the JSON index files must be located under the path ``META-INF/statedb/couchdb/indexes`` which is located inside the directory where the chaincode resides.
+Alternatively, if you are using the :doc:`commands/peercommand` command to install and instantiate the chaincode, then the JSON index files must be located under the path ``META-INF/statedb/couchdb/indexes`` which is located inside the directory where the chaincode resides.